Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

-# Secure an API with Role-Based Access Control
+# Secure an API with role-based access control

 Role-based access control (RBAC) is a flexible and scalable approach to manage access to API resources.
 In this approach, each user or group is assigned a specific role that determines the permissions granted to perform operations on an API resource.